San Diego California

-El Campo Santo Cemetery was a Catholic Cemetery that was started in 1849.
-Many early founding San Diegans were buried in this Cemetery.
+El Campo Santo Cemetery is a Catholic Cemetery started in 1849.
+Many early founding San Diegans are buried here.
 It is presently only a fraction of its original size, containing now only 447 visible graves.
-This cemetery once included the area that is now the commercial district of Old Town.
+It once included the area now known as the commercial district of Old Town.
 It once included all the land up to Old Town Avenue.

 Many paved areas/buildings located near or around the cemetery have graves underneath them, which caused problems for the living.

 It is never a good idea to build over existing graves; it is like building structures on an old battlefield.

 Businesses and houses in the surrounding areas of the cemetery have had their share of poltergeist phenomena, which is disturbing and annoying.

 As entities are fascinated with electricity and gadgets, many businesses and houses have had unexplainable problems with their lighting, electrical power, appliances and alarm systems.

 As people have visited the graveyard, they have reported walking through freezing cold spots.

 People who park their cars in the parking lot in front of the graveyard often have had trouble starting their cars.